On the centralization of the circumcentered-reflection method: Convergence order of cCRM

-We remark that the MAP sequence converges quite faster than the SPM one, since $\beta^2\le\frac{1+\beta}{2}$, and the difference becomes more significant as $\beta$ approaches 0.
+We remark that the MAP sequence converges quite faster than the SPM one, in terms of the upper bound of their asymptotic error constants, since $\beta^2\le\frac{1+\beta}{2}$, and the difference becomes more significant as $\beta$ approaches $0$.
 However, SPM may be faster in the presence of parallel processors.
 Observe first that the expensive steps in both algorithms are the computation of $P_X,P_Y$.
 In the absence of parallel processors, each iteration of either MAP or SPM requires two projections (one onto $X$ and one onto $Y$), and the work per iteration is about the same for both methods.
-On the other hand, in MAP both projections must be computed sequentially, while in SPM they can be computed simultaneously, if two parallel processors are available.
-In such a situation one step of MAP is equivalent to two of SPM, and the asymptotic constants, in terms of the number of projections, become $\beta$ and $\frac{1+\beta}{2}$ respectively.
-Still, MAP wins over SPM, which turns out to be indeed competitive when used for finding a point in the intersection of $m$ sets ($m\ge 3$), in which case, assuming that $m$ parallel processors are available, one step of MAP is equivalent to $m$ steps of SPM.
-For more information on sequential versus simultaneous methods, see \cite{Censor:1998}.
+On the other hand, in MAP both projections must be computed sequentially, while in SPM they can be computed simultaneously if two parallel processors are available.
+In such a situation, one step of MAP is equivalent to two of SPM, and the asymptotic constants, in terms of the number of projections, become $\beta$ and $\frac{1+\beta}{2}$ respectively.
+Yet, MAP wins over SPM, which turns out to be indeed competitive when used for finding a point in the intersection of $m$ sets ($m\ge 3$).
+In this case, assuming that $m$ parallel processors are available, one step of MAP is equivalent to $m$ steps of SPM.
+For more information on sequential versus simultaneous methods; see \cite{Censor:1998}.